More than 100 Koreatown Seniors and Community Members Received Vaccines Today at the Karsh Center

 The vision of Wallis Annenberg, GenSpace is a new community space for older adults that emphasizes wellness, connection, and lifelong learning through innovative programs, partnerships, and a new national dialogue.
 Based in LA’s Koreatown—one of the most dense and culturally diverse neighborhoods in the United States—GenSpace is dedicated to forging new relationships and creative expression through green spaces, technology, art, and horticultural therapy.
-Programming will begin with virtual offerings in summer 2021, followed by the space’s official opening later in the year.
+Programming will begin with virtual offerings in summer 2021, followed by the space’s official opening this winter.

 ABOUT THE LOS ANGELES FIRE DEPARTMENT FOUNDATION